 If you want to automate, scale, or integrate scraping into your existing workflow, you can run E-commerce Scraping Tool programmatically with the Apify API.

-For more details about using the API, go to the Readme or the Apify API documentation.
+For more information about using the API, go to the Readme or the Apify API documentation.

 Track competitor prices at scale

-For e-commerce pricing data, you can collect information from both listing and detail URLs across multiple websites and store it in one dataset.
-This lets you discover many products, track down known SKUs, and get maximum coverage in one deduplicated dataset.
-You can run the scraper via UI for simplicity, or programmatically via API for integration into your workflow.
+For e-commerce pricing data, you can collect information from listings, detail page URLs, or by using keywords across multiple websites.
+This approach lets you discover more products, track specific SKUs, and achieve maximum data coverage.
+You can run the scraper through the UI for simplicity or programmatically via API to integrate it into your workflow.